 Because this process can be complex and overwhelming, we created this infographic to help show what the ABM process can look like.
 We show you what different strategies for your ABM program could be, different types of data to measure, and the different kinds of ABM data to measure.
 The most successful ABM programs are often implemented in phases.
 Phase one is a discovery process and focuses on two main areas: 1) understanding your target audience by analyzing account data, 2) analyzing the customer journey so we know where to focus our resources.
 We can then do a gap analysis of customer data (what data are we missing to get a full enough picture to make informed decisions), content (what content do we need to help customers make informed decision), and finally sales enablement tools (what sales tools do we need to develop to help sales as they travel the journey with the customer).
 Based on the analysis of the target account data along with the customer journey gap analysis, we then decide which type of ABM program (LAM, NAM, CLM, or ISM) will work best to achieve your goals and then work with you to build out that program which we typically do in 90 day increments.

 ABM and MAP can make a difference in your sales results if they’re properly implemented.
 In order for ABM or MAP to be successful, they need to tie into your overall business and sales strategy, and you need to have a defined sales approach.
 Businesses who have big goals associated with entering into new markets, launching a new product, increasing engagement with customers, or furthering strategic relationships with a customer base are a good fit for implementing ABM and MAPs.
-ABM programs are typically implemented in phases that involve a deep analysis of account data to find those predictive variables, identifying and filling data, content and sales enablement gaps, and then implementation of your ABM program followed by quarterly measurement and tweaking to get the most out of the program.
+ABM programs are typically implemented in phases that involve a deep analysis of account data to find those predictive variables, identifying and filling data,

 Stay tuned for the second part of our deep dive into sales and marketing programs.
 We’ll be discussing how the output of ABM ties into your CRM and drives measurable sales team activities.
 To learn more about how to properly implement ABM or MAP into your sales approach, contact our sales experts today.